-Easter and Passover are holidays that are often filled with traditions and family time and it can often be a bittersweet holiday if you are celebrating with someone who has dementia.
+Easter and Passover are holidays that are often filled with traditions and family time and it can often be a bittersweet holiday if you are celebrating spring holidays with someone who has dementia.

 Theia’s team of experts have provided three recommendations to make your holiday gatherings peaceful:

 Small Gatherings Large groups can be intimidating for someone who has dementia.
 An increase in noise and stimulation could make the day more stressful for you and your loved ones.
-If you are not gathering in person, calls to your loved ones and video chats can still keep loved ones connected.
+If you are not gathering in person, calls to your loved ones and video chats can still keep loved ones connected when Celebrating Spring Holidays.